Cartesi Price Hits $0.30 (CTSI)

-Cartesi (CTSI) traded 1.6% higher against the US dollar during the 24 hour period ending at 11:00 AM Eastern on February 19th.
-One Cartesi token can now be bought for about $0.30 or 0.00000583 BTC on popular exchanges.
-Cartesi has a total market cap of $236.56 million and $9.29 million worth of Cartesi was traded on exchanges in the last 24 hours.
-During the last week, Cartesi has traded 7.4% higher against the US dollar.
+Cartesi (CTSI) traded 1.1% higher against the dollar during the 1-day period ending at 16:00 PM Eastern on February 19th.
+Cartesi has a market cap of $235.79 million and $8.54 million worth of Cartesi was traded on exchanges in the last 24 hours.
+One Cartesi token can currently be purchased for approximately $0.30 or 0.00000584 BTC on popular cryptocurrency exchanges.
+Over the last week, Cartesi has traded 6.2% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.